 If a project contains online layers (PostGIS, WMS, WFS, etc), QFieldCloud will try to establish a connection to this services.
-Sometimes these services are behind a firewall and the system administrators need to whitelist the QFieldCloud IP.
+Sometimes these services are behind a firewall and the system administrators need to allowlist the QFieldCloud IP.

 If your project contains PostgreSQL (PostGIS) layers, you need to configure your PostgreSQL server so it allows connection from